skoczen/will/README.md

 - [jbeluch](http://github.com/jbeluch) found a bug with `get_roster` not populating in time.
 - [michaeljoseph](https://github.com/michaeljoseph) suggested improvements to setup and requirements.txt format.

+# Releases

+### 0.4.3

+* Support for hundreds of users and rooms without hitting the API limit.
+    - get_all_users use of the bulk API [added](https://github.com/greenkahuna/will/pull/18) by [quixeybrian](https://github.com/quixeybrian)
+    - update_available_rooms changed to use the bulk API.
+Thanks to [jbeluch](https://github.com/jbeluch) and [jdrukman](https://github.com/jdrukman) for nudges in the right direction.

+### 0.4

+* Ye olden past before we started keeping this list.
+All contributions by GreenKahuna.
+Will did everything that's not in the release list above.
+That's called lazy retconning release lists!